 Yesterday’s Italy recap was a novel…and today I’m back to discuss more about our trip.
 I promise I won’t be as long-winded this time (fingers crossed!).

 I’m a chronic over-packer, and always stuff way too much into my tiny little suitcase.
 When we first planned our 12 day trip to Italy, I was a bit stressed as to what the heck I was going to bring.
-How could I possibly fit all of the essentials into my suitcase for such a long vacation?
+How could I possibly fit all of the essentials and outfits for Italy into my suitcase for such a long vacation?